charkster/iphone_photo_backup/README.md

 No Licence.
 Use at your own risk.
 Not liable for any damage to your iphone.

-Also, I would recommend the following setting to force you iphone to save photos as JPG and videos as MP4:
+Also, I would recommend the following setting to force your iphone to save photos as JPG and videos as MP4:
 Settings -> camera -> formats -> most compatible